Ikwemogena/library/README.md

-a small library app from the odin project
+a small library app task(project) the odin project